george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 ## Installation
 While installation is not needed you need to install some dependencies:
+The version of python used is python 3, it's not backwards compatible with python 2

 1. Install python3 :  https://www.python.org/ftp/python/3.7.2/python-3.7.2-webinstall.exe
 2. During installation check add to path